For data-driven marketing, it's essential to get customer data of the highest quality possible.

 In total, businesses lose $15 million a year due to poor data quality, according to Gartner's Data Quality Market Survey in 2017.
 As you can imagine, with more cookie restrictions coming this figure will only grow.

 If you are still using client-side tracking, you cannot get a full picture of how many users visit your website, how they interact with it, or which of your advertisement channels are working better.
-Here are a couple of examples of how it happens.

 The false illusion of an increase in direct traffic and misled decisions in advertising campaign optimization